The 1907/15 Mors Le Sanglier - Aero Gp Special

 The Curtiss Jenny was the first mass-produced American aircraft.
 In 1917, the U.S. did not have aircraft capable of fighting in the skies over France.
 Most American planes were designed for sport, not war.
 While American aviation engineers were attempting to catch up, many adventurous young men were eager to become military pilots.
 The vast majority of U.S. and Canadian pilots in World War I trained in Jennys, even though the plane itself never saw combat.

-The body work, and the rest of the car making it a "special" was created by Oliver Way Design, and driven by Niall Dyer, the current Caretaker.
+The body work, and the rest of the car making it a "special" was created by Oliver Way Design, and driven by Niall Dyer, the Caretaker.
 It appears the overall car is hommage to the Knight-sleeve technology, thus, the bonnet appearing as a big scary knight.
 That's only a guess however.
 We couldn't find Ollie to ask.

 Like most Edwardian cars, it's a large beast.
 Seen below with many others at Goodwood, she holds her place among monsters.